Navigating Complex Debt And Asset Division

 Community property also includes all the earnings that either spouse (or both of you) earned during the marriage and everything bought with those earnings.
 Any debt you incur, including that in the name of only one spouse, is considered community property.

 Community property and community debts are usually divided equally.
 In Arizona, each spouse owns one-half of the community property.
 Each spouse or partner is also responsible for one-half of the debt.
+The property and asset division rules under Arizona law are:

 Quasi-community property is any type of property that was acquired by either one or both spouses when living in another state that, had it been acquired while living in Arizona, would have been considered community property.